 There’s a conversation I had last year that has stuck with me as if it were yesterday.

-I was staying in an Airbnb space in Nashville, TN.
+I was staying in an Airbnb in Nashville, TN.
 The hosts were friendly and talkative to the point of being slightly annoying.
 For some reason, the wife felt a need to tell me all about her philosophy on every aspect of the hosting experience.

-It was the bit about the dishes that really struck me.
+But it was the bit about the dishes that really struck me.

 She told me a brief anecdote about a guest who had accidentally broken one of their glass cups.
 She summed it up with a sentence that started with “and that’s when I learned…”

 Mentally, I had already finished the sentence for her.
 I was sure she was going to say “and that’s when I learned not to stress the small stuff,” or something along those lines.

 In reality, what she said was “and that’s when I learned to give guests plastic cups.”

 She seemed so proud of this revelation, but it really irked me.